bkryu/Pub2vec-Recommender-System-for-Similar-Publications/README.md

 Author: Brian K. Ryu

+*Note: This code base here was slightly modified from the high performance C++ SNAP library from the Stanford SNAP Group[1]*

 ## Requirements
 To run the entire code here including dataset processing, you will need Python2, Python3, [SNAP for Python](http://snap.stanford.edu/snappy/index.html), and the following libraries for Python: Numpy, Scipy, and JSON.
 You will need Jupyter Notebook to see the iPython notebook using the embeddings.